 What is secure boot?

 Secure boot ensures only authenticated software runs on the device and is achieved by verifying digital signatures of the software prior to executing that code.
 To achieve secure boot, processor/SoC support is required.
-In our experience, some of the more secure boot friendly processors with readily available documentation are NXP i.MX, Xilinx Zynq, and Atmel SAMA5 series.
-Some TI Sitara processors support secure boot, but might involve TI factory programming of signing keys and custom part numbers.
+In our experience, some of the more secure boot friendly processors with readily available documentation are NXP i.MX/QorIQ Layerscape, Xilinx Zynq, Atmel SAMA5, TI Sitara and Qualcomm Snapdragon series.
+Some TI Sitara processors (AM335x) might involve TI factory programming of signing keys and custom part numbers.

 Protecting intellectual property and user data

 While secure boot ensures authenticity, it does not protect the device from being counterfeited or prevent hackers from extracting user/application data from the device offline (i.e. reading the non-volatile storage like NAND, eMMC using external hardware mechanisms).
+User data privacy and protection might be a requirement for compliance such as HIPAA on medical devices.
 If data confidentiality and/or anti-counterfeit functionality is needed, then software/user data needs to be encrypted.
-The key used for encrypting the data also needs to be protected (typically by encrypting using a unique key on the processor or an external TPM).
+The key used for encrypting the data also needs to be protected.

 Identifying components to protect